goitacademy/javascript-homework/v2/07/README.en.md

 ### Closing from keyboard

-> ⚠️ The following features are optional, but they will be a good additional practice.
+> ⚠️ The following features are optional, but they will be good for additional practice.

-Add modal window closing upon pressing the `Escape` key.
+Add functionality for modal window closing upon pressing the `Escape` key.
 Make keyboard listening available only while the modal window is open.
 In the [basicLightbox](https://basiclightbox.electerious.com/) library, there is a method to close the modal window programmatically.

 ## Task 2 - `SimpleLightbox` library

-Create the same gallery as in the first task, but using the [SimpleLightbox](https://simplelightbox.com/) library, which will handle image clicks, modal opening and closing and image scrolling with the keyboard.
+Create the same gallery as in the first task, but using the [SimpleLightbox](https://simplelightbox.com/) library, which will handle image clicks, modal opening and closing, and image scrolling with the keyboard.

 https://user-images.githubusercontent.com/17479434/127714821-4b7527c8-01db-42d3-83f0-8c1578561982.mp4